This is the cute baby of my friends Bree and Travis |

 Rule #9: Recreate Sleep Environment When Away

 Do your best to recreate the sleep environment your child is used to.
 Do you use a sound machine?
 Bring it.
 Do you keep the room dark?
-Bring some sheets or blankets to hang around baby.
+Bring some sheets, blankets, or portable blackout curtains to hang around baby’s bed or put over the window.
 Does your child have a pillow, lovie, or special stuffed animal she likes to sleep with?
 Take them with you.

 When Kaitlyn was a young toddler and taking two naps, we would go to the beach.
 I would set up her pack and play on the beach in the shade.
 I draped blankets over the edges.
 I hung a blanket so it covered most of the top.
 Then put her in it and told her to go to sleep.
 She stood up one time and I told her to lay down and go to sleep.
 And guess what?
 She did.
 She went to sleep.
 It was a short nap, but it was a nap.
 And it was enough to get her through the day until we needed to leave.